 The table is characterised by dialogue not monologue.

 Everyone at the table (not just the host) is seen, heard and known, championed and challenged.
 Sometimes the table is mine and sometimes it’s yours but whoever owns it is always ours.
 The table facilitates the practice of talking with me not at me.
-I leave better equipped, not just with a better explanation.
-I leave with stories not soundbites.
-I leave with as many better questions as I do better answers.
+We leave better equipped, not just with a better explanation.
+We leave with stories not soundbites.
+We leave with as many better questions as I do better answers.

 Around the table we all get to sit face to face.